 Taltz comes as a liquid solution inside prefilled syringes and autoinjectors.
 (An autoinjector is a device that injects a dose of medication when you press a button.)
-Both products contain 80 milligrams (mg) of Taltz and are for single use only.
+Both products are for single use only.

 You should store Taltz in the refrigerator.
 Before you inject a dose of the drug, remove it from the fridge and let it warm up to room temperature.
 You should leave it out of the fridge for at least 30 minutes, without taking the needle cap off.